beammeout/nvim-bsd-lazy/README.md

 -  Terraformls has issues - it is not auto attached to newly open buffers
 -  You need latest stable version of neovim

+You can clone this branch to `~/.config/nvim` with:
+`git clone -b native-nvim-lsp-config https://github.com/beammeout/nvim-bsd-lazy.git ~/.config/nvim`

+After you startnvim run `:Lazy`, clean nvim-lspconfig and install all nvim package updates.

 # Troubleshooting
 ## I'm getting clone failed error.